Share This Article

 If police wish to strip search you they must conduct it in a private area where practicable, tell you why it is necessary and ensure an officer of the same gender conducts the search, in the presence of only those necessary for the purposes of the search.

 While conducting the strip search, police cannot make individuals squat and cough or remove a tampon as this effectively enables a cavity search, a forensic procedure that must be carried out by a medical professional under Court Order or authorised officer pursuant to Section 5 of the Crimes (Forensic Procedures) Act 2000 (NSW).

 Have questions about the law on strip searches?
-Call our experienced Sydney based criminal lawyers today.
+Call our experienced criminal lawyers in Sydney today.